projectcalico/calico/docs/source/l2-interconnectFabric.rst

 #.
 High rate of *churn* or change in the network.
 With that many end
    points, most of them being ephemeral (such as virtual machines or containers), there is a large amount of *churn* in the network.
-That load of re--learning paths can be a substantial burden on the control plane processor of most Ethernet switches.
+That load of re-learning paths can be a substantial burden on the control plane processor of most Ethernet switches.

 #.
 High volumes of broadcast traffic.
 As each node on the Ethernet